fireundubh/pyro/README.md

 #### Incremental Build with Parallelized Compilation

 What is incremental build?
+Basically:

-Basically, incremental build means that only the files that need to be compiled will be compiled.
-Incremental build vastly accelerates the build process by eliminating redundant work.
+* Incremental build means that only the scripts that need to be compiled will be compiled.
+* Incremental build _vastly_ accelerates the build process by eliminating redundant work.

 Here's how the incremental build system works: